Search

 1. Firefighter

-Like police officers, people that want to be a firefighter need to pass a written and physical test that often involves climbing a ladder with 40 to 70 pounds of gear on.
-And not just any ladder, an engine ladder that extends several stories.
+Like police officers, individuals aspiring to be firefighters must successfully complete both written examinations and physical assessments.A test that typically includes climbing a ladder while carrying 40 to 70 pounds of equipment.
+This isn’t just any ladder; it’s an engine ladder that can reach several stories high.

 1. Waiter or Waitress